gbroques/ose-workbench-platform/docs/pages/ose_workbench_development/base_package.rst

 At a high-level, the ``app`` package contains code related to the geometry of parts, and how those parts relate to each other.

-While the ``gui`` package contains code related to the graphical user interface of FreeCAD, such as what happens when buttons are clicked, or various components the user may interact with like dialogs and panels.
+While the ``gui`` package contains code related to the graphical user interface of FreeCAD, such as what happens when users interact with the workbench (e.g. a user clicks a button on a toolbar), or various components the user may interact with such as dialogs or panels.

 Code in the ``gui`` package may reference code in the ``app`` package, while **the reverse is not true**.